How Many Credits To Graduate High School In Ny

 Successfully navigating the high school credit system requires careful planning, consistent effort, and proactive engagement.
 Here are some practical tips and expert advice to help you stay on track:

 2. Stay Organized: Keep track of your credits, grades, and exam scores throughout high school.
 Use a planner, spreadsheet, or online tracking tool to monitor your progress and identify any areas where you may need additional support.
-Regularly review your transcript with your guidance counselor to ensure that you are on track to meet the graduation requirements.
+Regularly review your transcript with your guidance counselor to confirm that you are on track to meet the graduation requirements.

 5. Seek Support: Don't hesitate to seek support from your teachers, guidance counselors, and family members.
 They are there to help you succeed.
 If you're struggling with a particular course or feeling overwhelmed by the graduation requirements, reach out for help.
-Your teachers can provide you with additional instruction and support, your guidance counselor can help you navigate the credit system, and your family members can offer encouragement and motivation.
+Your teachers can provide you with additional instruction and support, your guidance counselor can help you figure out the credit system, and your family members can offer encouragement and motivation.

 FAQ